LBNL-ETA/fmi-for-power-system/docs/source/07_note_for_developers.rst

 .. image:: ./_static/serverfmu2.png

-Building a "server" architecture FMU is similar to embedding a Python function, the process requires:
+Building a "server" architecture FMU requires the following files:
   - a run_server.py file
   - a start_server.bat file
   - a model_description.xml

 The next section provides a basic template for each of those files.

+*run_server.py*
 .. code-block:: python

   from __future__ import print_function